 Limit alcohol to 0-2 drinks per day.

 Prostate cancer is increasingly common.
-Diet and lifestyle factors may influence the risk of developing the disease; particularly in its more aggressive and invasive forms.
+Diet and lifestyle factors may influence the risk of developing the disease, particularly in its more aggressive and invasive forms.
+Adoption of a low-fat, plant-based diet may improve survival and decrease or slow rates of prostate cancer progression.
 Cancer risk is not limited to the identified patient, however.
 A low-fat, plant-based diet and regular exercise habits, adopted early in life, may reduce cancer risk and improve the overall health of the entire family.